Cattle without passports

 - information about the keeper of the animal

-BCMS will send a movement licence to you by post, fax or e-mail.
+BCMS will send a movement licence to you by post or email.
 You must send the movement licence with the animal when it moves and then return it to BCMS.

 If the information you have given passes BCMS’s validation checks, it will send a passport for the calf to the keeper.
 If the information does not pass the checks, BCMS will be in touch in order to correct it.
 If BCMS is still unable to correct the information, it will issue the animal with a notice of registration (CPP35).